 The prior information notice must briefly state the subject, content and value of the contracts in question.
-Publishing a prior information notice does not oblige the contracting authority to award the contracts proposed, and service providers are not expected to submit applications at this stage.
+Publishing a prior information notice does not oblige the contracting authority to award the contracts proposed, and economic operators are not expected to submit requests to participate at this stage.

-The contracting authority drafts the prior information notice directly via PPMT in direct management and in case of indirect management using the appropriate template (A5d) and submits it for publication to the EU delegation (see guidelines for publication in Annex A11e).
+The contracting authority drafts the prior information notice directly via PPMT in direct management and in case of indirect management using the appropriate template (A5d) and submits it for publication to the relevant delegation of the European Union (see guidelines for publication in Annex A11e).